Riduidel/lifestream/README.md

 a Maven project generating markdown files for each of my entries on various web services (currently planned ones are wordpress, Goodreads, and maybe StackExchange sites)

-Project is to be split into ùany maven artifacts.
+Project is to be split into many maven artifacts.
 The following structure is currently envisioned

  * lifestream-plugins (root for all groovy plugins for grabbing data from external sites and converting it into the markdown files to be used by site generator)
    * utils (obvious utility project containing the templating)